 We now describe our results in more detail.
-In Section 2, which is purely number theoretical, we define the concept of a forcing [semiforcing] sequence (for a set of complex numbers), namely an increasing sequence of positive integers with the property that a complex number c (in the set) is forced to be nonnegative if for every p in the sequence c^{p} has nonnegative [positive] real part, see Definition 2.1.
+In Section 2, which is purely number theoretical, we define the concept of a forcing [semiforcing] sequence (for a set of complex numbers), namely an increasing sequence of positive integers with the property that a complex number c (in the set) is forced to be nonnegative if for every p in the sequence $c^{p}$ has nonnegative [positive] real part, see Definition 2.1.
 We recall sufficient conditions for a sequence to be (semi)forcing proved in [5] (Theorems 2.5 and 2.8).
 Some examples of (semi)forcing sequences are given.

 In Section 3 we prove our main results on matrices with accretive powers.
 Our first (and key) theorem (Theorem 3.1) asserts that a matrix which satisfies a certain spectral condition and which has an infinite sequence of accretive powers is unitarily similar to a direct sum of a normal matrix and a nilpotent matrix.
-We essentially derive this result from a computation with 2×2 matrices.
+We essentially derive this result from a computation with $2 \times 2$ matrices.
 Our key theorem has many corollaries which follow quite easily.
 By use of the standard inequality that the minimal eigenvalue of the real part of a given matrix is less than or equal to the real part of every eigenvalue of the matrix, we obtain applications to the case when the sequence of accretive powers where the exponents form a forcing sequence then A is unitarily similar to the direct sum of a positive definite matrix and a nilpotent matrix (Theorem 3.12).
 Under some additional hypotheses we may conclude that the matrix is positive semidefinite (Corollary 3.9) or positive definite (Corollary 3.10).
-Further, if a matrix has an infinite sequence of where the exponents form a forcing sequence of strictly accretive powers where the exponents where the exponents of the sequence of strictly accretive powers where the exponents form a forcing sequence of strictly accretive powers where the exponents is positive definite sequence of strictly accretive powers where the exponents form a forcing sequence of strictly accretive powers where the exponents form a sequence of strictly accretive powers where the exponents is positive accretive powers where the exponents form a figure 3.9) or positive definite (Corollary 3.10).
-Further, if a matrix has an infinite sequence of strictly accretive powers where the exponents form a semiforcing sequence then A is positive definite (Theorem 3.19).
+Further, if a matrix has an infinite sequence of where the exponents is an infinite sequence of strictly accretive powers where the exponents where the exponents is not set the exponents is not positive definite (Corollary 3.10).

+form a semiforcing sequence then A is positive definite (Theorem 3.19).
 These results contain the theorems of [2], [6] and [9] quoted above as special cases.

-In Section 4 we consider (complex) matrices A such that A^{r_k} is an M-matrix, k = 1, 2, ..., where $(r_1, r_2, ...)$ is an infinite semiforcing sequence and A^p is an irreducible Z-matrix for some positive integer p (see Hypothesis 4.2).
+In Section 4 we consider (complex) matrices A such that $A^{r_k}$ is an M-matrix, k = 1, 2, ..., where $(r_1, r_2, ...)$ is an infinite semiforcing sequence and $A^p$ is an irreducible Z-matrix for some positive integer p (see Hypothesis 4.2).
 By means of one of the corollaries in Section 3 we show that such a matrix is positively diagonally similar to a positive definite matrix (Theorem 4.9).
 In Section 5 we show more: A matrix satisfying the above conditions is indeed an MMA-matrix, viz. a matrix all of whose positive powers are irreducible M-matrices (Theorem 5.12).
 Thus we obtain an alternative proof and a generalization of Theorem 9.6 of [3], see Corollary 5.17.